 Councils determine how much each ratepayer pays in rates by taking into account property values in the area.
 The property values used by Councils are usually those set by the Valuer-General.
 If you believe the value set is inaccurate, you can object.

-There are three possible types of valuations available to Councils, which are:
+There are 2 possible types of valuations available to Councils, which are:

 Another way Councils receive money is by charging fees for some of the services they provide.
-You may be charged to dump rubbish at the waste depot; swim in the public pool or use other recreational facilities; register your dog; or to lodge a building application.
-Parking fines are another source of council revenue.
+Fees may be imposed to dump rubbish at the local waste depot, swim in the public pool or use other recreational facilities, register a dog, or lodge a building application.
+Parking fines are another source of Council revenue.

-Councils also receive grants and subsidies from the State or Federal Governments.
+Councils also receive grants and subsidies from the State and Federal Governments.
 These can be tied to specific programs or available for general use.

 One of the main roles of elected members is to make decisions on behalf of the local community.
 This is done at Council meetings.
 Councils meet regularly, at least once a month [Local Government Act 1999 (SA) s 81(2)], and these meetings are open to the public.
 These meetings may occur remotely [see Legislation Interpretation Act 2021 (SA) s 39(3); Legislation Interpretation Regulations 2021 (SA) reg 4(a)].
 The agenda, or list of issues for discussion at the meeting, is made available to the public in advance so that the community knows which issues are being discussed.
 In special circumstances, parts of a Council meeting may be closed to the public, when matters of a confidential nature are being discussed [Local Government Act 1999 (SA) s 90(2)-(3)].
 This might include an individual's financial circumstances, a particular staff member or legal matters.
 A person who enters (or tries to remain in) a meeting aware that an order has been made for a closed meeting is guilty of an offence and can face a penalty of up to $500 [s 90(5)].